flowcommerce/redux-fetch/docs/guides/ActivityIndicator.md

 # Activity Indicators

-You can leverage render callbacks to render an activity indicator while data is being fetched.
+Use the render callbacks to render an activity indicator while data is being fetched.

 ```javascript
 import React from 'react';